siberianfox/g2wiki/Licensing.md

-Rob,

-I've got this listed for tinyg2 (or whatever we end up calling it), but the same could be lifted in for Motate.

---Alden

 ## Intent
 The tinyg2 **project** is a motion control **application** built on a set of underlying **components**.
 We want the licensing to reflect this, and to treat using the application as a whole somewhat differently than using the components as a library.
 The intent of the tinyg2 licensing scheme is summarized as:
 * Ensure that the tinyg2 project remains open source